scvalex/interpol/README.md

 Examples
 --------

-The `interpol` pre-processor parses Haskell source file *before* GHC and performs variable interpolation statically.
+The `interpol` preprocessor parses Haskell source file *before* GHC and performs variable interpolation statically.
 Concretely, it replaces `{identifier}` patterns in literal strings with `show identifier`.
 For instance,